lkleinert/Capstone-Crop-Swap-Frontend/README.md

 # Introduction

-CropSwap is a web app that allows users to search, post, and message about their excess backyard garden produce.
-Users can choose to swap or share produce with nearby neighbors through messages.
-This app can be found on [Heroku](address).
+CropSwap is a web application that allows users to search, post, and message about their excess backyard garden produce.
+Users can choose to swap or share produce with nearby neighbors through messaging.
+This app can be found on [Heroku](https://crop-swap-frontend.herokuapp.com/).
 It is integrated with an [Express/Node.js API](https://github.com/lkleinert/Captsone-Crop-Swap) that can also be found on [Heroku](https://crop-swap-backend.herokuapp.com/users).

 <img src="/public/crop_images/SearchUsersRM.png" alt="Landing Page" width="750px" height="400px">.    <img src="/public/crop_images/SearchPageRM.png" alt="Search Page" width="750px" height="350px">.